ECheynet/windSimFaster/README.md

 ## References

-WindSImFast is available at https://github.com/ECheynet/windSimFast
+WindSimFast is available at https://github.com/ECheynet/windSimFast